petertron/asset_pipeline/README.md

-# Asset Processor
+# Asset Pipeline version 0.1

-A Symphony CMS extension based on the Ruby on Rails asset pipeline.
+A Symphony CMS extension which provides an asset pipeline quite like the one Ruby on Rails has.

-The extension is being written!
+For an explanation of how to use Asset Pipeline see [Petertron.github.io/asset_pipeline/](http://Petertron.github.io/asset_pipeline).